All Episodes

 And they always do this until they get a focus poll to tell them which way they should go.

-Um it it look at these are liberals.
+Look at these are liberals.

-You're you're listening to liberals.
+You're listening to liberals.

-It doesn't matter whether they're in a UN, it doesn't matter whether they're in France, it doesn't matter whether they're in the United States of America.
+It doesn't matter whether they're in the United States of America.

 Liberals are liberals.

-And this this is it's just silly.
+And it's just silly.

 These people are truly, truly ignorant.

-They may be well educated, but by whom?
+They may be well-educated, but by whom?

-They may be well fed, but what are they eating?
+They may be well-fed, but what are they eating?

 And I'll keep dealing with it.